-Salem Main Streets and Creative Collective, in partnership with the City of Salem, are pleased to announce the new Salem Winterlude initiative to bring light and creativity to downtown Salem this winter.
+In 2020, as a result of the COVID-19 pandemic, Salem Main Streets and Creative Collective, in partnership with the City of Salem, announced the Salem Winterlude initiative to bring light and creativity to downtown Salem over the winter season.
 The partnership received a Winter Placemaking grant through Bench Consulting’s “Winter Places” program with funding support from the Barr Foundation.

-This collaborative project is intended to activate and enhance the Essex Street Pedestrian Mall and adjacent public spaces, encouraging safe outdoor and physically distant opportunities for residents to explore and engage with each other throughout the downtown district.
+This collaborative project was intended to activate and enhance the Essex Street Pedestrian Mall and adjacent public spaces, encouraging safe outdoor and physically distant opportunities for residents to explore and engage with each other throughout the downtown district.
 Salem Winterlude celebrates our downtown during the holiday season, and will contribute to small business support initiatives as well as community wellness.
-This initiative will run in tandem with the Stay Local Salem campaign created by Creative Collective and currently being promoted through Destination Salem, the Salem Chamber of Commerce, and Salem Main Streets.
-The Salem Winterlude project will continue and adapt all winter long, including through the Salem’s So Sweet Festival in February, and involves the different components listed below.
+This initiative ran in tandem with the Stay Local Salem campaign created by Creative Collective and promoted through Destination Salem, the Salem Chamber of Commerce, and Salem Main Streets.
+The Salem Winterlude project continued to adapt all winter long, including through the Salem’s So Sweet Festival in February, and involved the different components listed below.

-Mural Backdrops – temporary mural panels painted by local artists have been commissioned and installed around downtown in the following locations:
+Mural Backdrops – temporary mural panels painted by local artists were commissioned and installed around downtown in the following locations:

 - Salem Common – Hailey Bonia @flourishartistic